-According to HousingWire, pull through rates for purchases and refinances combined typically hover around the high 60s to low 70s.
+According to HousingWire, pull-through rates for purchases and refinances combined typically hover around the high 60s to low 70s.
 Purchase applications are less likely to fall out, so their rates are usually higher than refi rates.

-How do low mortgage pull through rates affect mortgage companies?
+How do low mortgage pull-through rates affect mortgage companies?

 When are borrowers likely to fall out?

-What are some strategies for improving mortgage pull through rates?
+What are some strategies for improving mortgage pull-through rates?

-A combination of providing stellar education and creating a personal connection between the loan officer and the applicant will lead to more successfully funded loans.
+Providing stellar education and creating a personal connection between the loan officer and the applicant will lead to more successfully funded loans.
 Believe it or not, all of this – even the personal connection – can be achieved through marketing automation.

-A strong mortgage CRM like Surefire will contain mortgage calculators, educational materials and automated prospect workflows to pre-qualify and prepare prospects, from credit-challenged to first-timers to trade-up and refi borrowers.
+A strong mortgage CRM like Surefire will contain mortgage calculators, educational materials and automated prospect workflows to pre-qualify and prepare prospects — from credit-challenged to first-timers to trade-up and refi borrowers.

 Pre-application communication is the perfect opportunity to kick off an omnichannel marketing strategy that delivers personalized messages over multiple channels and reaches prospective borrowers where they are.